 SAVE MAJOR CHANGES FOR THE OFF-SEASON

-In a recent blog post, former Australian Men’s team captain and elite coach Heath Brown advised against completely overhauling a goaler’s shot, as it’s highly likely they’ll develop a major case of the “yips” as they struggle to adjust to their new technique.
+In a recent blog post, former Australian Men’s team captain and elite coach Heath Brown advised against completely overhauling a goaler’s shot during the season, as it’s highly likely they’ll develop a major case of the “yips” as they struggle to adjust to their new technique.

 That’s why you should avoid making major changes to a goaler’s technique mid-season – if their confidence isn’t low already, it certainly will be as they struggle to come to terms with a completely foreign way of shooting.

-But with the end of the year approaching, and a long break awaiting over summer, if you’re going to make some adjustments to a goaler’s shot, the period between the end of this season and the start of next year’s season is almost always the best time, as it allows them to try it and become comfortable with it, without the pressure of performing on game night.
+But when holidays or a longer break are approaching, if you’re going to make some adjustments to a goaler’s shot, the period between the end of this season and the start of next year’s season is almost always the best time, as it allows them to try it and become comfortable with it, without the pressure of performing on game night.

 INTRODUCE IT SLOWLY

-Following on from that, once they’ve got plenty of practice under their belts and feel like they’re ready to try it in a competitive situation, do it at training first, before they tr
+Following on from that, once they’ve got plenty of practice under their belts and feel like they’re ready to try it in a competitive situation, do it at training first, before they try it in a game.

 Initially it’s also a good idea to tell the goaler to continue practising their “old” technique for a few minutes during their goaling sessions, so they can fall back to it if they lose confidence, until they’re ready to go all-in with their new technique.